The Druid`s land

 Ramazan Teshev (43 years): “The last rite of calling rain in our aul was in 2006.
 We called that feast Hanceguashe.
 We came to this oak-tree, made sacrifices, gave everyone who was in aul this meet and made ritual cakes.
 We also showered everyone.
 We were pagans for centuries but now we are nominally muslim.
 We become more and more Russians.
 About 10 years ago was a critical moment when the pagan rites were stopped.
 If you come the next time, you’ll see much less than now.
 Our children can understand the Circassian language but they can’t speak.
 Some time before at least once in half a year we moved from our aul and lived in our environment but now everyone go to the town from their childhood”.

 The Druid`s Land.
-Portrait & doc photographer in Tbilisi Stanislava Novgorodtseva
+Portrait & doc photographer Stanislava Novgorodtseva

 The oak-tree in the aul Bolshoy Pseushko